koompi/os-arch-aur/README.md

-# HOW TO SETUP ARCHLINUX AUR BUILD
+# HOW TO SETUP AUTO BUILD AR PACKAGE

 ### Setup environment for build AUR package